 ECLIPSES STEM MODEL ACTIVITY WORKSHEET

-Students will work alone or with a partner for the activity.
+Students will work either alone or with a partner for the activity.
 However, you may also do the activity as a class and participate in the experiment.
-Students will place a styrofoam ball on top of a stick that will represent the moon.
+First, place a styrofoam ball on top of a stick to represent the moon.
 In the center of the room, place a lamp without a shade, and turn it on.
 The lamp should be approximately the same height as the students.
-Turn of the other lights in the classroom and darken any areas where light might shine through so the room is as dark as possible.
+Turn off the other lights in the classroom and darken any areas where light might shine through so the room is as dark as possible.

 Each student will take turns walking to the lamp in the middle of the room.
-(If the light isn’t already on at this point, the student can do so then.)
-The students will hold their sticks up at arm’s length and move it around their head to model the rotation of the moon.
+The students will hold their sticks up at arm’s length and move them around their heads to model the rotation of the moon.
 They should move the ball until it blocks their view of the lamp to create a solar eclipse.
 Then they will put the ball on the opposite side of their head to make a lunar eclipse.
-After all the students finish, they will answer two questions on the worksheet.
+After all the students finish, they will answer the two questions on the worksheet.

 SIMULATION PRACTICE WORKSHEET

 Using the supplies you provide, students will roll some clay into a ball.
-They will put the clay and the orange eight inches apart. on their desk.
-They will stand two feet away from the desk.
+They will put the clay and the orange eight inches apart on their desk and will stand two feet away from the desk.
 You can turn off the lights to darken the room at this point.
 The students will then hold a flashlight at the same level as the orange and clay ball on the desk.
 They will shine the light on the clay ball and observe the shadow on the orange.
-Then they will respond to the prompts on the worksheet.
+Finally, they will respond to the prompts on the worksheet.

 TIME TO DRAW HOMEWORK ASSIGNMENT

-For the homework assignment, students will draw pictures to represent a solar and lunar eclipse using two celestial bodies.
-The celestial bodies do not have to be planets and sun or moon.
-They could include asteroids, rockets, alien space crafts, and so on if they choose.
+For the homework assignment, students will draw pictures to represent solar and lunar eclipses using two celestial bodies.
+The celestial bodies do not have to be planets, the sun, or the moon.
+They could be asteroids, rockets, or even alien space crafts!

 Worksheet Answer Keys